ookk2011/wifi-pineapple-cloner/README.md

 So to give a new life to this platform on modern hardware I developed these scripts to port it to different routers.<br>

 Sometime between 2019 and 2020 we started using the private beta of this project which my friends called "Pineapple Termidor".<br>
-So at the time of remaking this project I decided to rescue the original name from oblivion 🤣
+So at the time of redoing this project I decided to rescue the original name from forgotten 🤣

 ## About this project